What to know about a major rescue underway to bring a US researcher out of a deep Turkish cave

 “Because of his experience teaching and doing these rescues, he understands exactly what is ahead of him,” Baker said, adding that while it isn’t easy to be tied to the stretcher, Dickey personally knows some of the rescuers from Europe.

-The Speleological Federation of Turkey said Dickey had reached the 180-meter mark on Monday afternoon where he would rest for a while before starting the last stretches of his ascent.
+The Speleological Federation of Turkey said Dickey reached the 100-meter mark Monday evening after taking a rest at a temporary camp at 180 meters.

 Carl Heitmeyer of the New Jersey Initial Response Team said Dickey could be out of the cave later Monday or on Tuesday.